Want to earn $20 this summer as a research participant?

 On D2L you will find a set of Guided Reading Journal questions for the Patient H.M. book required for this class.
 Each set of questions will be due by a specific date.
 You should complete the questions for the assigned portion prior to the due date and turn them in on D2L.
 It is recommended that these questions be completed while reading these sections as a way to guide your reading.
 We will discuss these topics during class, and it will help you during class if you have notes or a highlighted copy of the text with you.
 There may be multiple ways to answer some of these questions.
 They will be graded based on effort, professionalism, and accuracy.
 A copy (physical or electronic) of your responses should be brought with you to class to aid in discussion and activities.
 You cannot work on these journals with your peers; they must be completed on your own.
 The audio versions of these texts may make completing the readings and these journals easier.

-Exams (40% of overall grade)
+Exams (50% of overall grade)

 H.M.
 Brain Project (25% of overall grade)

 Over the course of the semester, you will complete a project seeking to deepen your understanding of memory systems, research in memory, and the history of memory exploration.
-This project consists of individual and group components and is broken down into five parts.
+This project consists of individual and group components and is broken down into multiple parts.
 See D2L for full project instructions.

 Final Exam (15% of overall grade)